Next economic package soon; govt steps up efforts to take inputs from ministries

-As part of this effort, Modi had met Shah, Commerce and Industry Minister Piyush Goyal and Civil Aviation Minister Hardeep Puri on Friday.
-The meeting was also attended by Cabinet Secretary Rajeev Gauba and the Principal Secretary to the PM.

-Meetings were also held with commerce and MSME ministries on Thursday.
-On Saturday, the Prime Minister had a review meeting with the Agriculture Ministry to deliberate on the issues and reforms related to the farm sector.

-With the government permitting various economic activities to start from May 4 by dividing the country into red, orange and green zones, the immediate concern is to support specific sectors through a package, so that businesses regain lost ground and economic activities gradually return back to normal.
-The government is also looking at giving a boost to the investment climate through a series of reform initiatives.
+With the government permitting economic activities from May 4 by dividing the country into red, orange and green zones, the immediate concern is to support specific sectors through a package, so businesses regain lost ground and economic activities gradually return back to normal.
+The government is looking at giving a boost to the investment climate through a series of reform initiatives.

-Sources said that the government may take a phased approach in this regard the next set of stimulus may have a clear focus on the concerns of the SME segments which have been hit hard due to the Covid-19 outbreak and resultant nationwide lockdown.
-Revival of small businesses is a key concern for the government.

 The Finance Ministry has suggested to the PMO to set up a dedicated fund for micro, small and medium enterprises that could be used to provide both interest free loans to identified industries as well as capital support required to bring enterprises back in business after the lockdown.
 The size of the fund would be large to extend help to a large number of entities.